-Adopted in January 2007, the RVMPO's previous Public Participation Plan was created to comply with the public involvement requirements outlined in the prior transportation authorization bill, the Moving Ahead for Progress-21 Act:(MAP-21).
-Today, the current transportation authorization act, Infrastructure Investment and Jobs Act (IIJA), signed into law in November of 2021 incorporates performance goals, measures, and targets into the transportation planning process.
+Originally adopted in January 2007, the RVMPO's Participation Plan was created to comply with the public involvement requirements outlined in the Safe, Flexible, Efficient, Transportation Equity Act: A Legacy for Users (SAFETEA-LU) enacted in 2005.
+The plan was updated in 2014 under the requirements of Moving Ahead for Progress in the 21st Century Act (MAP-21), in 2018 under Fixing America's Surface Transportation (FAST) Act, and in 2022 under the current transportation authorization act, Infrastructure Investment and Jobs Act (IIJA), signed into law in November of 2021.
 Just as federal legislation builds on preceding standards, this update incorporates much of the previous plan into a plan for public participation that complies with the continuing public participation provisions of the IIJA.

-Carried over from MAP-21, the IIJA continues to require MPOs to develop a participation plan to define a process for providing residents, affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of pedestrian walkways and bicycle transportation facilities, representatives of the disabled, and other interested parties with reasonable opportunities to be involved in the metropolitan transportation planning process.
-In doing so, MPOs must hold public meetings at convenient and accessible locations and times, and make public information available in electronically accessible formats.
+Carried over from the FAST act, the IIJA continues to require MPOs to develop a participation plan to define a process for providing residents, affected public agencies, representatives of public transportation employees, freight shippers, providers of freight transportation services, private providers of transportation, representatives of users of public transportation, representatives of pedestrian walkways and bicycle transportation facilities, representatives of the disabled, and other interested parties with reasonable opportunities to be involved in the metropolitan transportation planning process.
+In doing so, MPOs must hold public meetings at convenient and accessible locations and times and make public information available in electronically accessible formats.
 The participation plan must support continued consultation by all interested parties in all aspects of the planning process.

-In addition to the transportation act, Title VI of the Civil Rights Act of 1964 and a succeeding 1994 Executive Order require federal-aid recipients to consider impacts on minority and low-income populations and assure those populations are able to participate in planning decisions.
+In addition to the transportation act, Title VI of the Civil Rights Act of 1964 and a succeeding 1994 Executive Order require federal-aid recipients to consider impacts on minority and low-income populations and assure those populations can participate in planning decisions.
 Plan goals address these federal requirements, and procedures are consistent with those goals.